Main content start

 Supplementation for Advanced Graduates

-After the first year, graduate students must serve, one time, as advanced TAs, head TAs, or instrument TAs.
-There are over 50 part-time TA positions, accommodating some 27% of advanced students.
-The advanced TA supplement makes the total income of advanced graduates about equal to or greater than that of first-year graduate students.
-Head TAs receive no less than $2,974 extra income and advanced TAs earn no less than $1,534 extra.
+After the first year, graduate students must serve, one time, as advanced MTAs, head MTAs, or instrument TAs.
+There are over 50 part-time MTA positions, accommodating some 27% of advanced students.
+These fall under the Mentor Teaching Affiliate rates mandated by the University.

 Financial Aid